 The George R. Brown Convention Center (GRB) will be open at 5:00 a.m.
 We suggest that runners arrive at the GRB before 6:00 a.m. since the Houston Police Department will begin closing streets in and around downtown at 6:00 a.m.
 Please keep in mind that there may be heavy traffic and you may have to park a few blocks away from the GRB.
 Give yourself extra time to make sure you are not late!

-You will receive a gear check bag with your T-shirt at packet pick-up.
-This gear check bag is the ONLY bag you may check before the race.
+You will receive a clear gear check bag with your T-shirt at packet pick-up.
+This clear gear check bag is the ONLY bag you may check before the race.
 The bag is 17" x 21" in size and has a drawstring closure.
 No other bags will be accepted at Gear Check.
+Clear bags that contain other bags will not be accepted.

 Gear Check is located in Halls B and C of the George R. Brown Convention Center.
 A map of the GRB can be found in the Race Day Program which you will receive in your packet as well as on our website as we get closer to the race.